 Advice: Change the emphasis on head hits.
 It is the only way to ensure safety.

 Although many lower-tiered cities would still give up leg, arm, and brain to land an NFL franchise, the reality is that many cities have not seen the purported economic value.
 Sure, about 53 high-paid players will bring their salaries and spending to the community.
 But really, almost everything else is a service job that operates during or around the 8 home games a year.
 The benefit to cities is no longer as large as it was once seen to be.
 Look at the NFL move to Los Angeles.
 It does not involve municipal funding.
 Rightfully, so.
 Would a few scores of athletes really move the LA economy?
 No. Many small cities see the TV recognition as a big boost, but I suspect more cities are jaded by what happened to St. Louis.
 Build it.
 They will come.
 Then, the will leave.
-Really, who wants to be the next St. Louis or San Diego.
-It better to give tax dollars to lure Amazon or the next Facebook data center.
-That brings lots of jobs and a boost to the economy that last more than 8 games a year, each of 3 hours long.
+Really, who wants to be the next St. Louis or San Diego?
+It is much better to give tax dollars to lure Amazon or the next Facebook data center.
+That brings lots of jobs and a boost to the economy that last more than 8 games a year, each of which is only 3 hours long.
 Cities have more issues than funding a half-a-billion-dollar field for 8 home football games – just 24 hours of action and even less of play time.
 Pay for your own stadiums, NFL.

 Many plays in the NFL are just boring.
 Some are very dangerous and boring (like kickoffs).
 These are not good for NFL development or the excitement of the game.